georgekinnear/cj-meta-analysis/lit-search/README.md

 Filtering to publications from 2000 onwards, gives 1156 results: https://link.lens.org/ivKDS6EocKk

+Altering the query so that Bradley-Terry is always required:
+> (("comparative judgment") OR ("comparative judgement") OR ("paired comparisons") OR ("pairwise comparisons") AND "Bradley" AND "Terry")

+gives 210 results, with the publication year filter removed: https://link.lens.org/dypRiEumdok

 ### Other sources?
 Perhaps also search for work that cites key papers? e.g.